Claim DeadlineJuly 10, 2026final approval hearing June 15, 2026 at 10:00 a.m. ET · opt-out/objection deadline was May 15, 2026

 What Is a Securities Class Action?

-If you are not familiar with how securities class actions work, here is the basic idea.
 When you buy stock in a company, you are relying on the company's public statements — earnings reports, press releases, SEC filings — to be accurate.
 Federal securities laws require companies to tell the truth about their business.
 If a company or its executives make false or misleading statements that artificially inflate the stock price, and you buy stock at that inflated price, you lose money when the truth comes out and the stock drops.
 A securities class action is a lawsuit filed on behalf of all the investors who were harmed by those misrepresentations.
 Instead of each investor filing a separate lawsuit, one lawsuit covers everyone.

 A settlement means the company agrees to pay a sum of money to compensate those investors rather than risk a trial.
 The money is distributed proportionally based on when you bought, how many shares you held, and when (or if) you sold.

-What Did Mylan Allegedly Do Wrong?
+What Did Mylan Allegedly Do?

 In plain terms, the FDA inspects pharmaceutical manufacturing plants to make sure drugs are being made safely and correctly.
 When problems are found, the FDA issues compliance notices (such as warning letters or Form 483 observations).
 The lawsuit claimed Mylan's executives downplayed or concealed the severity of these FDA findings, making investors believe the company's manufacturing operations were in better shape than they actually were.
 This allegedly kept Mylan's stock price artificially high.

 When the truth came out through a series of disclosures in 2018 and 2019 — on June 27, 2018, August 8, 2018, February 26, 2019, and May 7, 2019 — Mylan's stock price dropped significantly.
 Investors who bought shares at the inflated prices lost money.
+Mylan denied all allegations, and the settlement is not an admission of liability by anyone.

 Do I Qualify?